mwadman/mwadman.github.io/_posts/2018-11-23-OpenStack-Lab-Network-Switch-Interfaces.markdown

 For other posts in this series, see the overview section of the [introduction post](https://www.wadman.co.nz/2018/02/08/OpenStack-Lab-Network-Introduction/#overview).

-In the last post, we configured the base configuration of our Cumulus switches using Ansible.
+In the last post, we finished the base configuration of our Cumulus switches using Ansible.
 This post will cover the configuration of network interfaces on Cumulus switches.

 # Configuration